-The Craik Eco-Centre serves as a focal point for indoor and outdoor demonstration and educational programming on sustainability.
+The Craik Eco-Centre served as a focal point for indoor and outdoor demonstration and educational programming on sustainability.
 Its construction also provided the opportunity to increase local expertise in alternative building and system design.

 Funding for the Eco-Centre was being generated through:

 - Fund raising campaigns such as 'Buy a Bale' and the 'Green Lottery'